lasinducharith/ballerina-rest-service/README.md

 {"id":1,"content":"Hello, Ballerina!"}
 ```

+In the next steps, we'll run, test, document and deploy the service to cover the complete workflow of developing and deploying an service.

 ## <a name="what-we-ll-need"></a> Before beginning:  What we'll need
 - About 45 minutes
 - JDK 1.8 or later